akshatha-anil07/HealthBot-AI/README.md

 ## Technologies Used
 - Python
 - Modin(Intel Extensions used in place of Pandas)
-- Scikit-learn(Intel Extension used in place of Sklearn)
+- Scikit-learnex(Intel Extension used in place of Sklearn)
 - NumPy
 - CSV